 By Car: Visitors can travel along several routes to get to Gainesville.
 Reach the city’s center by taking US Route 441 and Interstate 75.
 Highways 24 and 121 are additional convenient routes.

 By Air: Gainesville Regional Airport is the closest airport to the city.
-Travelers may also fly into Daytona International Airport or Jacksonville International Airport, located 101 miles and 81 miles away, respectively.
+Travelers may also fly into Daytona International Airport, Jacksonville International Airport or Orlando International Airport.

 Company Name: Gainesville Sports Commission